 This is an easy one.
 With this line up, the answer is ‘definitely not today.’
 While the Ace of Clubs in the last position speaks of initiating things, because the implicit in the question is actually about a situation when ‘do it today’ needs to be accomplished already, not just initiated, the Ace of Clubs is ultimately too weak a testimony towards a fair judgment.
 We can be tempted to say, ‘yes, clearly, I have to it today, as this Ace testifies to the beginning of action,’ what you must always think of is exactly this: is the beginning of action also the end of it?
 Does beginning work also mean finishing it?
 Does making a decision mean realizing it?
 It doesn’t.

 The ‘Read like the Devil’ method is all about making such remarks that often go against the first impulse when we also start observing: the question is about work, and the cards are all an all Clubs cast on the table.
 This must mean ‘work.’
 Ergo: get to it, do it today.
 But as you can see here, a finer analysis of what’s at stake in the question discloses how semantics works, via logical inference and situated meaning.

-What’s interesting now is to see what the cards for tomorrow’s option say, as I very much like as little contradiction as possible (on occasion the cards like to play pranks on me, and give me an even stronger no, when I actually expect a yes).
-That’s when I know I have to stretch my brain, if I still want to have fun.
+What’s interesting now is to see what the cards for tomorrow’s option say, as I very much like as little contradiction as possible.
+On occasion, however, the cards like to play pranks on me, and give me an even stronger no, when I actually expect a yes.
+When that happens I pull another card or two for clarification, as I like to stretch my brain with the new variables.
+No need for it here though.

-Someone with little understanding my look upon my effort with reluctance, but it’s been a while since I’ve seen a Queen of Hearts give a flying fuck about what the immature and hesitant Jack of Hearts may have to say about it.
+Now, someone looking at theses cards with some measure of bewilderment may look upon my effort with reluctance, but it’s been a while since I’ve seen a Queen of Hearts listening to what the immature and hesitant Jack of Spades may have to say about it.